rage/programming-23/data/part-9/5-class-attributes.md

 ## Class methods

 A class method, also called a static method, is a method which is not attached to any single instance of the class.
-A class method can be called without creating a single instance of the class.
+A class method can be called without creating any instances of the class.

 Class methods are usually tools which have something to do with the purpose of the class, but which are detached in the sense that it should not be necessary to create instances of the class in order to be able to call them.
-Class methods are usually public, so that they can be called both from outside the class and from within the class, including instances thereof.
+Class methods are usually public, so that they can be called both from outside the class and from within the class, including from within instances of the class.

 A class method is defined with the `@classmethod` annotation.
 The first parameter is always `cls`.
 The variable name `cls` is similar to the `self` parameter.
 The difference is that `cls` points to the class while `self` point to an instance of the class.
 Neither parameter is included in the argument list when the function is called; Python fills in the appropriate value automatically.